What’s the difference between the Enneagram 1w2 and the 2w1? In this blog, we’re comparing the 1w2, The Advocate, with the 2w1, The Servant.

 1s constantly find themselves managing things that aren’t their responsibility.
 Because they have such a gift for organization and management, people can’t help but hand tasks off to them since they see how good they are at management.

-And the type 1 can’t say no because they have a subconscious belief that they are only valuable if they maintain perfection.
+Type 1 can’t say no because they have a subconscious belief that they are only valuable if they maintain perfection.
 This leads them to be in their 4 stress of believing they are alone and unwanted.

 Enneagram Type 2: The Helper

 The enneagram 2 is called The Helper.
 The 2’s core desire is to help others and be there for everyone.
-Often times a 2 is kind, helpful, giving, polite, empathetic, and compassionate.
+Often a 2 is kind, helpful, giving, polite, empathetic, and compassionate.

-2s constantly find themselves being a listening ear and never talking about their own feelings.
+2s constantly find themselves being a listening ear and never talking about their feelings.
 Their core desire comes from the fear of being abandoned because they didn’t devote themselves to helping others.

 Under stress, they can become bitter for acting too selfless all the time and play the martyr.
-They tell themselves that they will only be valued for their services and forget to be who they really are.
+They tell themselves that they will only be valued for their services and forget to be who they are.

 Both of these types struggle with overgiving however this shows up in different ways.
 This makes it much easier to find out if you’re a 2w1 or a 1w2.
 Read below and compare whether you think you are an enneagram 1w2 or 2w1…